gmarkall/nbep-7/README.md

 - `BaseCUDAMemoryManager` and `HostOnlyCUDAMemoryManager`: base classes for external memory management plugins.
-- `MemoryPointer`: used to encapsulate information about a pointer to device- or host-memory.
+- `MemoryPointer`: used to encapsulate information about a pointer to device memory.
+- `MappedMemory`: used to hold information about host memory that is mapped into the device address space (a subclass of `MemoryPointer`).
+- `PinnedMemory`: used to hold information about host memory that is pinned (a subclass of `mviewbuf.MemAlloc`, a class internal to Numba).
 - `set_memory_manager`: a method for registering an external memory manager with Numba.